VeiaG/payload-docs-reorder/README.md

 ```

 Script to setup for collections that had documents before installing the plugin isn't needed anymore.
-The plugin will automatically initialize the `docOrder` field in documents of collections that have the plugin enabled with `initializeDocOrder: true` .s
+The plugin will automatically initialize the `docOrder` field in documents of collections that have the plugin enabled with `initializeDocOrder: true` .